 Laundry soap and dryer balls

-Those huge laundry detergent bottles are heavy to carry and produce a lot of waste.
+Those huge laundry detergent bottles are heavy to carry and produce a lot of plastic waste.
 Since changing to Clean People laundry sheets we haven’t looked back!

 Wool dryer balls cut down on drying time by as much as 40% and reduce static.
 They’re an easy way to save electricty!